 Grants are made in annual instalments, and payments are dependent upon the receipt of satisfactory annual reports and financial statements.
 An additional initial progress report is required after the first six months of the project.
 Salaries of technicians and research assistants may be supported, but normally grants do not cover the salaries of scientific research staff or stipends of students.
 Administrative overheads are not funded.

 Application forms may be obtained from the Executive Secretary of the Research Committee, or downloaded here (Microsoft Word document) or here (Adobe Acrobat document).
-These forms were modified in February 2014, but the earlier (2010) versions may still be used.
+These forms were modified in February 2014.

 When assessing applications, the Research Committee considers the following criteria: